nbari/docker/centos/README.md

+Build the image:

+    docker build -t centos .

 Use the image to fetch latest packages, for example:

-make to enter the container
+    $ make (to enter the container)

 add mariadb repo